 The Bachelor of Science in Public Affairs is designed to provide the student with both a liberal education and a professional orientation.
-Students must complete a minimum of 120 credit hours in the four course work areas of general education, core, concentration, and electives.
+Students must complete a minimum of 120 credit hours in the four course work areas of general education, core, concentration, and electives, and fulfill all of the requirements listed on the following pages.